 Again search engine bots use internal links in determining the pages that are more valuable.
 Like the homepage.
 Those pages that have many links are considered to be more important by web crawlers.
 Therefore, ensure that those pages you plan to prioritize are linked to more often.

 If you realize that your site uses a less-than-ideal architecture, don’t go rearranging the pages before consulting an eCommerce SEO expert.
-Making use of eCommerce SEO services will help consolidate the pages, redirecting old pages to a new one and improving internal linking and not hurt your SEO.
+Making use of eCommerce SEO services will help consolidate the pages, redirect old pages to a new one and improving internal linking and not hurt your SEO.

 Remember to have a “related products” section on every product page.
 Doing so has shown to boost the average order value and also helps add more related internal links.

 Now onto the next steps which are addressing your On-page SEO.
-On-page SEO for ecommerce is about ensuring that your chosen keywords are placed in the right places.
+On-page SEO for eCommerce is about ensuring that your chosen keywords are placed in the right places.
 This is a way of making sure that Google knows what a page is about.

 On-page SEO for e-commerce offers unique challenges that don’t come up as you are optimizing a traditional website.